Islam in the Philippines: Ash'ari wal Maturidi

 This is the mainstream Sunni school of Islamic theology, founded by the Arab Muslim scholar, Shāfiʿī jurist, reformer (mujaddid), and scholastic theologian, Abū al-Ḥasan al-Ashʿarī in the 9th–10th century, with the Persian Muslim scholar, Ḥanafī jurist, reformer (mujaddid), and scholastic theologian Abū Manṣūr al-Māturīdī in the 9th–10th century, it established an orthodox guideline based on scriptural authority, rationality, and theological rationalism.
 It is also a school of theology supporting the use of reason and speculative theology (kalām) to defend the faith.

 Almost 95% of Sunni around the world are Ash'ari and Maturidi.
 They have a few educational institutions in the country, such as the Jamiatu Al-Hikmah in Mulondo, Lanao del Sur and the Muhajireen wal Ansar Academy in Taguig City as well as the 3 prominent ones namely, Darul Ifta Region 9 and Palawan, Sabiel al-Muhtadien and Darul Makhdumin Madrasah, located in Zamboanga, Basilan, Sulu, and Tawi-Tawi.
-The Sunni center of the Philippines is Region 9 headed by the Grand Mufti of Darul Ifta Region 9 and Palawan lead by Grand Mufti Walid Abubakar who succeeded Grand Mufti Abdulbaki Abubakar.
+The Sunni center of the Philippines is Region 9 headed by the Grand Mufti of Darul Ifta Region 9 and Palawan led by Grand Mufti Walid Abubakar who succeeded Grand Mufti Abdulbaki Abubakar.